Michael-F-Ellis/tbon/README.md

 **For composition:** I first developed Tbon as a pencil-and-paper notation for quickly writing down melodic ideas anywhere on any available scrap of paper.
 It's still useful in that way.
 In implementing it as a computer language, I've extended it to make it possible to write out music in multiple polyphonic parts.
 (Now if I can only manage to spend less time developing and documenting Tbon, I might actually find time to write some more music :-)

 I'm not a music teacher so I can't say I'm using Tbon **for teaching music** but I do believe a musically inclined child could grasp the basics in a very short time.

-## Live Demo
-__You can try tbon without installing anything.__ There's a demo server that's running at (http://ellisgrant.pythonanywhere.com) but do skip down and skim the [Tutorial](#tutorial) section of this page beforehand. *The demo works best on a computer with a physical keyboard.
-Your smartphone's virtual keyboard layout and autocorrection will make it a frustrating experience.*

-If you decide you'd like to install and run tbon on your own computer, see the [Local Installation](#local-installation) section of this README.

 ## Tutorial
 Let's begin with a couple of familiar tunes that illustrate the majority of tbon's notation syntax.